4 Important Steps to Crafting a Powerful B2B Point of View

 3. Talk about why you’re different.

 No one wins their category by defining themselves as better than their competition.
 Being better starts the conversation with a negative and forces your identity to become entangled with your competitor, immediately setting your limits for growth.
-Presenting yourself as different gives you the opportunity to stand on your own, start a new conversation, and opt-out of the lines of comparison.
+Presenting yourself as different gives you the opportunity to stand on your own, start a new conversation, and opt out of the lines of comparison.

 4. Write it down, distribute, and train.